 Our annual DEI survey provides a crucial view of our people and progress.
 Whilst participation is optional, we encourage our people to be part of the survey and be part of the movement, encouraging Reward Gateway to continue improving our individual and collective employee experience and making a better RG workplace for all.

 4. DEI eCards

-We created eCards to recognize and appreciate everyone who steps forward to take part and be part of the change they want to see at RG.
-These eCards live on a social recognition wall to increase visibility and conversations across the organization, while bringing our people closer to one another and our company’s mission.
+We created eCards to recognise and appreciate everyone who steps forward to take part and be part of the change they want to see at RG.
+These eCards live on a social recognition wall to increase visibility and conversations across the organisation, while bringing our people closer to one another and our company’s mission.

-I’d love to hear more about the ways you’re improving DEI at your organization.
+I’d love to hear more about the ways you’re improving DEI at your organisation.
 Feel free to send me a message on LinkedIn!